-the emotional or physical health or safety of any students, school employee or any person who is lawfully on school property or at a school function.

-- 8. Address personal biases that may prevent equal treatment of all students in the school or classroom setting. - 9.
+- the emotional or physical health or safety of any students, school employee or any person who is lawfully on school property or at a school function. - 8.
+Address personal biases that may prevent equal treatment of all students in the school or classroom setting. - 9.
 Report incidents of discrimination, bullying and/or harassment that are witnessed or otherwise brought to a teacher's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner. - 10.
-Maintain confidentiality about all personal information and educational records concerning students and their families.
+Maintain confidentiality about all personal information and educational records concerning students and their families. - 11.
+All staff members are required to participate in ongoing professional development that equips staff with the skills necessary to prevent and manage crisis situations effectively, ensuring a safe and supportive environment for all students.
+Physical intervention techniques are taught as a last resort, emphasizing de-escalation and reintegration strategies.